carpentries-lab/python-aos-lesson/helper_software_check.md

 $ conda config --add channels conda-forge
 $ conda create -n pyaos-lesson jupyter iris cmocean
 ```
-If you get a HTTP error,
-try a faster internet connection (e.g. an ethernet connection rather than wifi)
-and/or one of the solutions suggested at [this Stack Overflow thread](https://stackoverflow.com/questions/42563757/conda-update-condahttperror-http-none).

 5. Activate the new environment by typing `source activate pyaos-lesson`.
 If that doesn't work, try `conda activate pyaos-lesson`.